Fadliahhh/fadliahhh/README.md

 ## Hi there Im Fadli 👋

- 🔭 I'm a Student of Djuanda University
+ 🔭 I'm a CompSci Student of Djuanda University
- 🌱 I’m currently learning about the Technology